-B.7.1.B.7.2.
+B.7.2.
 Instrument name (instrument)

 The name of the instrument used for the acquisition of the observation.
 It is given in the model as Provenance.ObsConfig.instrument.name and encoded as a string.
+The possible name values could be checked in coordination with Semantic WG too, as stated above.

-B.7.2.
 B.7.3.
-Proposal
+Proposal (proposal_id)